Benito Mussolini: Death

+On 27 April at 7 a.m., the column was stopped at Musso by a partisan roadblock, an outpost of the 52nd Garibaldi Brigade led by Pier Luigi Bellini delle Stelle.
+The Germans outnumbered them but were unwilling to fight and eager to leave.
+According to instructions from the Council of the Resistance, the partisans were prepared to let the Germans pass, but not the Italians.
+An agreement was reached: the cars would be inspected at Dongo, a few kilometers away.
+SS Lieutenant Birzer, who commanded Mussolini's guard, suggested that he take a seat in the back of a vehicle in the German column, equipped with a Luftwaffe greatcoat and a German helmet.
+During the inspection, Mussolini was recognized and arrested by the Italian partisan Urbano Lazzaro.

 With the spread of the news of the arrest, several telegrams arrived at the command of the National Liberation Committee for Northern Italy from the Office of Strategic Services headquarters in Siena with the request that Mussolini be entrusted to Allied forces.
-In fact, clause number 29 of the armistice signed in Malta by Eisenhower and the Marshal of Italy Pietro Badoglio on 29 September 1943, expressly provided that: Benito Mussolini, his main Fascist associates and all persons suspected of having committed crimes of war or similar crimes, whose names are on the lists that will be delivered by the United Nations and which now or in the future are in territory controlled by the Allied Military Command or by the Italian Government, will be immediately arrested and handed over to the United Nations forces.
+In fact, clause number 29 of the armistice signed in Malta by Eisenhower and the Marshal of Italy Pietro Badoglio on 29 September 1943, expressly provided that:

+Benito Mussolini, his main Fascist associates and all persons suspected of having committed crimes of war or similar crimes, whose names are on the lists that will be delivered by the United Nations and which now or in the future are in territory controlled by the Allied Military Command or by the Italian Government, will be immediately arrested and handed over to the United Nations forces.

 The next day, Mussolini and Petacci were both summarily shot, along with most of the members of their 15-man train, primarily ministers and officials of the Italian Social Republic.
-The shootings took place in the small village of Giulino di Mezzegra and were conducted by a partisan leader with the nom de guerre Colonnello Valerio.
+The shootings took place in the small village of Giulino di Mezzegra and were conducted by a partisan leader with the Colonnello Valerio.
 His real identity is unknown, but conventionally he is thought to have been Walter Audisio, who always claimed to have carried out the execution, though another partisan controversially alleged that Colonnello Valerio was Luigi Longo, subsequently a leading communist politician.